Innovation-Center-CR/icema-ui/README.md

 ## <a name="setup"></a> Development server

+First you need to run `npm install` !!
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## <a name="code"></a> Code scaffolding